MEET THE TEAM

 Sarah Lozina

-Sarah is a sophomore Monroe Scholar majoring in Neuroscience and Data Science.
+Sarah is a senior Monroe Scholar majoring in Neuroscience and Data Science.
 On campus, she is involved in neurological research, Tribe Innovation, her social sorority, and Best Buddies.
 With an interest in exploring the intersections of neuroscience, data science, and public health, she aims to pursue research opportunities in these areas.

 Associate Program Manager